DMR-max/PM/README.md

-To run please compile SleeuwaegenKetwaru or SjoukRyan.cc
+To run please compile KetwaruSleeuwaegen.cc or SjoukRyan.cc